python/cpython/Doc/library/logging.rst

 ---------------------

 The logging library takes a modular approach and offers several categories of components: loggers, handlers, filters, and formatters.

-Loggers expose the interface that application code directly uses.
-Handlers send the log records (created by loggers) to the appropriate destination.
-Filters provide a finer grained facility for determining which log records to output.
-Formatters specify the layout of the resultant log record in the final output.
+* Loggers expose the interface that application code directly uses.
+* Handlers send the log records (created by loggers) to the appropriate destination.
+* Filters provide a finer grained facility for determining which log records to output.
+* Formatters specify the layout of log records in the final output.

 Logging is performed by calling methods on instances of the :class:`Logger` class (hereafter called :dfn:`loggers`).
 Each instance has a name, and they are conceptually arranged in a namespace hierarchy using dots (periods) as separators.
-For example, a logger named "scan" is the parent of loggers "scan.text", "scan.html" and "scan.pdf".
+For example, a logger named 'scan' is the parent of loggers 'scan.text', 'scan.html' and 'scan.pdf'.
 Logger names can be anything you want, and indicate the area of an application in which a logged message originates.

 A good convention to use when naming loggers is to use a module-level logger,